ruchen01/entity_topic_newspaper/README.md

 |      |-------entity_list.csv
 ```
 Each class name should be one word in the english language, or multiple words separated by '_'.

+If you would like to import your own and not in this structure, please take a look at the More configurations section.

 ## Output structure
 The revelant output directory are topic, name and text, where topic folder contains the relevant topic list per issue and